 (d) records of use of science-based applications, and

-(e) involvement in advancing science-based application through teaching, training, supervision, evaluation, policy making, and program administration.
+(e) involvement in advancing science-based clinical application through teaching, training, supervision, evaluation, policy making, and program administration.

 - Active research laboratories